 In addition candidates should be able to articulate the realistic expectations required from the programme and the demands of clinical placements.

 Throughout this degree, students may receive tuition from professors, senior lecturers, lecturers, researchers, practitioners, visiting experts or technicians, and they may be supported in their learning by other students.

 For a comprehensive list of teaching staff, please see our School of Health and Social Care Staff Pages.

 Applicants should have a minimum of 280 UCAS tariff points from a minimum three A Levels or equivalent.

 Applications are welcomed from students who are studying towards an Access to Higher Education programme.
 A minimum of 45 level 3 credits at merit or above will be required.

-This programme also requires 3 GCSEs at grades A*-C, including English Language, Maths and Science, or equivalent qualifications.
+This programme also requires 3 GCSEs at grades A*-C, including English Language, Maths and Science, or equivalent qualifications, such as Functional Skills Level 2.
 These GCSEs must be obtained prior to submitting a UCAS application.

-We also accept a wide range of other qualifications including the BTEC Extended Diploma, the European and International Baccalaureate Diplomas, and Advanced Diplomas.
+We also accept a wide range of other qualifications including the BTEC Extended Diploma, the European and International Baccalaureate Diplomas.
+We will also accept the Advanced Diploma, in addition to another level 3 qualification i.e. an A Level.
 You can find tariff values on the UCAS website http://lncn.eu/cdez

 Certificates of all previous qualifications will need to be provided before any offers are confirmed.